equinor/ert/docs/rst/manual/reference/configuration/data_types.rst

 When using FORWARD_INIT:True ERT will consider the INIT_FILES setting to find which file to initialize from.
-If the INIT_FILES setting contains a relative filename, it will be interpreted relativt to the runpath directory.
+If the INIT_FILES setting contains a relative filename, it will be interpreted relatively to the runpath directory.
 In the example below we assume that RMS has created a file petro.grdecl which contains both the PERMX and the PORO fields in grdecl format; we wish to initialize PERMX and PORO nodes from these files: